Technical comparison: RethinkDB and MongoDB

 MongoDB's storage engine uses memory mapped files which also function as an OS-level LRU caching system.
 MongoDB can use all free memory on the server for cache space automatically without any configuration of a cache size.

 RethinkDB implements a custom B-tree aware caching mechanism.
-The cache size can be configured on a per-table basis.
+The cache size can be configured on a per-machine basis.